 About the Gavi CSO funding mechanism

 Gavi, the Vaccine Alliance is a public-private partnership that helps vaccinate more than half the world's children against some of the world’s deadliest diseases.
-To help increase immunisation coverage in lower-income countries, Gavi is launching a series of opportunities for civil society organisations (CSOs) to apply for funding directly from Gavi.
+In December 2021, the Gavi Board approved a new Civil Society and Community Engagement (CSCE) approach and introduced a new requirement for countries to allocate at least 10% of combined health system strengthening (HSS), Equity Accelerator Fund (EAF) and Targeted Country Assistance (TCA) ceilings for CSO implementation.
+To support this and help increase immunisation coverage in lower-income countries, Gavi has launched a series of opportunities for civil society organisations (CSOs) to apply for funding directly from Gavi.
 These include country-specific calls for proposals, alongside single-source funding driven by countries and approved by governments.
 This approach reflects a wider commitment from governments to endorse the role of CSOs in extending immunisation services to reach all communities.

 There are three clear aims of the CSO funding mechanism.